mythaxis/mythaxis.github.io/content/issue-25/Unknown Ancestry.md

 No apologies spoken.
 No grand makeup.
 We were going, he was right, and that was that.

-I settled in for the drive, gazing lazily out t he window.
+I settled in for the drive, gazing lazily out the window.
 The trees, while past full autumn bloom, still held bunches of orange and red leaves.
 In some places, winds had stripped long sections clean.
 These were massed along the highway like clusters of discarded wire.
 It had the cumulative effect of being both joyous and depressing.

 What I had never told anyone, not even Jessie, was that I had long harbored the idea that my parents had been lying about my adoption.
 Lately, with my anguish over first applying for the DNA test and then getting the results, I felt almost sure.
 Maybe I wanted to believe it, because then I would have a secret.